liqvidjs/liqvidjs.org/docs/reference/Controls.md

 ## `FullScreen` {#FullScreen}

-Toggle fullscreen.
-See [fake fullscreen](/docs/guide/authoring#fake-fullscreen) for how to make this work on mobile.
+Toggle fullscreen.<!--  See [fake fullscreen](/docs/guide/mobile#fake-fullscreen) for how to make this work on mobile. -->

 ## `PlayPause` {#PlayPause}